Skip to content

 Let's make flavoured whisky!

-Making flavoured whisky with spices and botanicals: A handy guide
+Making flavoured whisky: A quick guide

-Getting started: What you'll need
+What you'll need

 For your first infusion, it's best to start small with just 2-3 measures of whisky in a jam jar.
 This way, you can test different infusions without risking a whole bottle if a flavour isn't to your taste.